dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-04-06-cpp-development-setup.md

 ### Release

-In this mode we want the compiler to produce the fastest code possible at the cost of longer compilation times.
+In release mode we want the compiler to produce the fastest code possible at the cost of longer compilation times.

 ```sh
 CFLAGS="-O3"